watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In the Workloads > Deployments > api bar, the Scale icon is highlighted.](media/image89.png)

-9. Change the number of pods to 4 and select **OK**.
+9. Change the number of pods to `4` and select **OK**.

    ![In the Scale a Deployment dialog box, 4 is entered in the Desired number of pods box.](media/image119.png)

-10. From the navigation menu, select Services view under Discovery and Load Balancing.
-Select the api service from the Services list.
+10. From the navigation menu, select **Services** view under **Discovery and Load Balancing**.
+Select the **api** service from the **Services** list.
 From the api service view, you will see it has two healthy instances and two unhealthy (or possibly pending depending on timing) instances.

     ![In the api service view, various information is displayed in the Details box and in the Pods box.](media/image120.png)

-11. After a few minutes, select Workloads from the navigation menu.
+11. After a few minutes, select **Workloads** from the navigation menu.
 From this view, you should see an alert reported for the api deployment.

     ![Workloads is selected in the navigation menu.
 At right, an exclamation point (!) appears next to the api deployment listing in the Deployments box.](media/image121.png)

     > **Note**: This message indicates that there were not enough available resources to match the requirements for a new pod instance.
 In this case, this is because the instance requires port 3001, and since there are only 2 nodes available in the cluster, only two api instances can be scheduled.
 The third and fourth pod instances will wait for a new node to be available that can run another instance using that port.

-12. Reduce the number of requested pods to 2 using the Scale button.
+12. Reduce the number of requested pods to `2` using the **Scale** button.

-13. Almost immediately, the warning message from the Workloads dashboard should disappear, and the API deployment will show 2/2 pods are running.
+13. Almost immediately, the warning message from the Workloads dashboard should disappear, and the API deployment will show "2/2" pods are running.

     ![Workloads is selected in the navigation menu.
 A green check mark now appears next to the api deployment listing in the Deployments box at right.](media/image122.png)